Locally Consistent K-relations: Entailment and Axioms of Functional Dependence

-This intricate relationship between local and global consistency naturally gives rise to many interesting questions.
-In domains where local consistency is used as a proxy for global consistency, it is natural to ask: under what conditions does local consistency entail global consistency?
-If local consistency is a necessary but not sufficient condition for observable phenomena, one may query about the reasons that account for this gap.

-For instance, quantum theory offers remarkably accurate predictions on experimental outcomes, yet it may not provide a satisfactory explanation---in terms of fundamental principles or laws of nature ---as to why certain locally consistent distributions are not physically realisable.
-Several efforts have been made to explain this discrepancy in terms of simple fundamental principles.
-A notable example is the principle of information causality~\cite{pawlowski2009information}, which uses the language of information theory to constrain admissible distributions.
+In Bayesian statistics, local consistency is central for the representation of global probability distributions via factorisation.
+For example, Bayesian networks encode a global distribution as a family of marginal and conditional distributions that must be consistent with each other.
+Such factorisations are very useful as they facilitate computationally feasible probabilistic and approximate reasoning without the need to directly access or store the global distribution (see, e.g, \cite{10.5555/1795555}).

-In the context of databases and probability distributions, in turn, much effort has gone into characterising when local consistency guarantees global consistency. } {The so-called \emph{local-to-global consistency} refers to the situation where the underlying structure (such as a database schema or collection of variable sets) guarantees that every locally consistent family (of relations or distributions) can be extended to a globally consistent one.
-The characterisations of this property are typically formulated in the language of graph theory. } For relational databases it is known that a database schema satisfies the local-to-global consistency property if and only if it forms an acyclic hypergraph \cite{10.1145/2402.322389}.
-Similar characterisations have been also shown in the context of distributions and multisets \cite{V62,AK21}. {More recently, these results have been generalised in the setting of $K$-relations, which are relations whose tuples are annotated with elements from some positive and commutative monoid \cite{10.1145/3651608}.} In this case, the assumption of acyclicity of the schema is not always sufficient but a more involved characterisation is required.
+The intricate relationship between local and global consistency raises natural questions: under what conditions does local consistency entail global consistency.
+The so-called \emph{local-to-global consistency} refers to the situation where the underlying structure (such as a database schema or a collection of variable sets) guarantees that every locally consistent family (of relations or distributions) can be extended to a globally consistent one.
+The characterisations of this property are typically formulated in the language of graph theory.
+For relational databases it is known that a database schema satisfies the local-to-global consistency property if and only if it forms an acyclic hypergraph \cite{10.1145/2402.322389}.
+Similar characterisations have been also shown in the context of distributions and multisets \cite{AK21,V62}.
+More recently, these results have been generalised in the setting of $K$-relations, which are relations whose tuples are annotated with elements from some positive commutative monoid \cite{10.1145/3651608}.
+In this case, the assumption of acyclicity of the schema is not always sufficient but a more involved characterisation is required.

 A distinct but related area to study is what kind of inferences remain valid when only local consistency is guaranteed.
 In this setting, classical inference principles that rely on global consistency may fail.
 A particularly simple but instructive example is the failure of transitivity of functional dependence: even if $A$ functionally determines $B$ and $B$ functionally determines $C$ in two locally consistent views, it does not necessarily follow that $A$ functionally determines $C$ globally.\looseness=-1